 • A demand deposit account (DDA) is a type of bank account that allows you to withdraw funds whenever you like.

-• Savings accounts may not be considered demand deposit accounts due to withdrawal restrictions, though these may have loosened up with the pandemic.
+• Savings accounts may not be considered demand deposit accounts due to withdrawal restrictions, though these may have loosened up since the pandemic.

 • Demand deposit accounts do not have a maturity period and allow unlimited withdrawals.